Apache Beam Execution Model

 shown in figure 2.

 Figure 2: Two workers process the two bundles in parallel.
-The elements in each bundle are processed in sequence.

 Note: Splittable ParDo allows splitting the processing of a single input across multiple bundles.
 This feature is a work in progress.